1954 Ferrari 500 Mondial Spider by Pinin Farina

 Following the 1991 Mille Miglia, the Tonollis elected to have the car properly restored, in the hands of the best in the business for such work: Bachelli & Villa of Bastaglia, Modena, one of the most noted restoration facilities for vintage Ferraris, then and now.
 In Bachelli & Villa’s skilled hands the car was at long last precisely returned to its original Pinin Farina Spider configuration, that in which it had first contested the Mille back in 1954, with the bodywork painstakingly recreated to the original design and methods of construction.

-With the restoration completed, the car was brought to the United States in 1997 as part of the renowned and important sports car collection of Bruce McCaw, in whose care it was seen at the Monterey Historics in 2004.
-Perhaps tempted by the idea, the current California owner, longtime enthusiast and passionate vintage racer Jeff Abramson, purchased the car from Bruce McCaw the following year, and continued to enjoy driving it in West Coast events, including for several years at the Monterey Historics and its successor, the Rolex Monterey Motorsport Reunion.
+With the restoration completed, the car was brought to the United States in 1997 joining a private collection of important sports cars, in whose care it was seen at the Monterey Historics in 2004.
+Perhaps tempted by the idea, the current California owner, longtime enthusiast and passionate vintage racer Jeff Abramson, purchased the car from the aforementioned private collection the following year, and continued to enjoy driving it in West Coast events, including for several years at the Monterey Historics and its successor, the Rolex Monterey Motorsport Reunion.

 Set up to compete, the car is offered equipped with a Hall & Hall 3-liter engine, built in 2019, and mated to the numbers-matching four-speed manual transaxle, fitted with custom-made gears; the present de Dion rear axle is also a reproduction, and the car is fitted with a reproduction riveted aluminum fuel tank.
 The original, numbers-matching 2.0-liter Lampredi engine, rebuilt by noted Ferrari guru Patrick Ottis, as well as the previous de Dion rear axle, both accompany the car loose, as does the previous fuel tank, extra Borrani wire wheels, a removable roll bar, and other spares; factory build sheet copies; and even an owner’s manual.